Undocumented

 Where can I go if I have questions?

-Contact 360.752.8345 or undocumented@btc.edu and make an appointment to come in.
+Contact 360.752.8345 and make an appointment to come in.
 We can answer your questions, and help you fill out any paperwork you need including your college application, your Washington Application for State Financial Aid (WASFA), and more!
 We can also help you find scholarship opportunities that will help you pay for school.

 Jump to back to Sections List